robert-j-webb/stackedit/safe eval.md

 ### A valid use case for Safe Eval:

-User Marsha is editing their shop for their hard earned neopets loot.
+User Marsha is customizing their shop for their hard earned neopets loot.
 They want to encourage loyalty, so they want to have a discount if a customer is a repeat buyer.
-Marsha wants to add a discount of 1% for every item the cu
+Marsha wants to add a discount of 1% for every item the customer has purchased, up to 5% off.
+Marsha happens to know some java

 ```js
 function (numberPreviousItemsPurchased, price) {